-Sure, but can you speak it to the level Immigration Australia requires?
+Sure, but can you speak it to the level Australia requires?
 Can you demonstrate your reading, listening and writing skills well?
 And when was the last time you were subjected to the nail-biting anxiety of having to complete an exam in a certain time?

 The score of your English language test could determine whether or not you can submit a visa application.
 Won’t you want to be as prepared as can be?